History of Michael Porter Jr. in Timeline

 Michael Porter Jr.

-June 29, 1998: Michael Porter Jr. Born
+June 29, 1998: Michael Porter Jr. born

-On June 29, 1998, Michael Lamar Porter Jr., nicknamed "MPJ", was born.
-He is now a professional basketball player for the Brooklyn Nets in the NBA.
+On June 29, 1998, Michael Lamar Porter Jr., also known as "MPJ", was born.

 Others born on this day/year

-2016: Nike EYBL Peach Jam Championship
+2016: Nike EYBL Peach Jam championship

-March 24, 2017: Commits to Missouri
+March 24, 2017: Committed to play for Missouri

-March 29, 2017: McDonald's All-American Game MVP
+March 29, 2017: Named MVP at McDonald's All-American Game

-November 22, 2017: Back Surgery
+November 22, 2017: Underwent back surgery

-2017: Dates Madison Pettis
+2017: Dated Madison Pettis

 In 2017, Michael Porter Jr. dated actress and model Madison Pettis.